November 20, 2024

 Friends and family have encouraged her to start selling pies on the internet but she has said “No, it would take too much of my time.
 I’d have to set up a factory and work 12 hours a day.”
 She earns enough locally and wants to continue to have free time to do other things with her life.

-And Garlic Goes South with the Snowbirds
+Garlic Goes South with the Snowbirds

 A retired couple, snowbirds, with a love of garlic spend most of the year at their Minneapolis home where she has a good size garden, planted with, among other things, lots of garlic.
 When Fall comes, this couple harvests the garlic.
-As chilly winter begins to close in they prepare the garlic into food they can sell to their neighbors in a snowbird village when they travel to Arizona after Christmas for the cold months.
+As chilly winter begins to close in they prepare the garlic into food they can sell to their neighbors in a snowbird village when they travel to warm Arizona after Christmas for the cold months.
 Garlic soup is a favorite.
 Their garlic sauce can be added to pasta, mashed potatoes and many other foods.
-These garlic goodies sell quickly and once their supply is gone, that is the end for the year.
+These garlic goodies sell quickly and once their supply is gone, that is the end of sales for the year.
 This extra money lets them attend special events like the spring training baseball season in Arizona.

 Discover more from Real Life Retirement